Anton Lembit Soans: As a city planner before World War II

-Anton Soans as a city planner after World War II
+As a city planner after World War II

 Soans’ urban planning intensified after World War II.
 A detailed plan for Mõisaküla private area was created with E. Habermann (1947).
 Then the post-war planning plans for Viljandi (1950), Narva, Põltsamaa (1955) and Valga (1956).
 Revival of Pärnu as a formerly prestigious resort town, restoration of Tartu as a centre for education and science (1945 with Peeter Tarvase, 1948, 1954 with J. Fomini and H. Arman, 1959 corrected) and Tallinn's new general plan (with O. Keppe and H. Arman, Option I, 1946, Revised 1950, was approved in 1952; Soviet Estonia Prize in 1948).
 Post-war reconstruction of Tallinn took 20 years to achieve its development as a capital.
 The first 5–6 years were spent on restoration work, not many new buildings were built.
 In 1946, the renovation of the theatre and concert hall "Estonia" was begun and completed four years later.
 In 1947-48 the Lenin (now Rävala blvd) avenue and the Estonian Red Hut, later Theatre Square, was created.
 The main focus had been on the most devastated parts of the urban scape, in the city centre.

-Anton Soans as an architect
+As an architect

-In terms of his output, Anton Soans can be regarded mostly as a city planner, but he is the author of several magnificent architectural projects.
+In terms of his output, Soans can be regarded mostly as a city planner, but he is the author of several architectural projects.
 He was ready to work with other architects, and all of Anton Soans's most famous houses were born out of collaboration.

 Early in the 1920s Soans was a traditionalist, but the most successful architects of that style proved to be H. Johansson and E. Habermann.
 In the second half of the decade, he began to demonstrate his ability to execute functionalist architecture (A.Soans, House of the Estonian Seed Farm, Tallinn, Pärnu mnt 2, an overhaul project, 1923; Long 36.
 1921, O. Moeler, A. Soans, 1924–25, G. Hellat).
 At that time, he was responsible for an individual project, a combined office and residential building (1928–29), on A. Adamson's 4th street.

 Anton Soans was the planner of nos.
 25-35 in Raua Street, its cul de sac segment.
 Started in 1932 and completed in 1936, it is one of the most unique projects in Estonia.
 Other participating architects for the buildings were Richard Falkenberg, Johann Ostrat, Villem Seidra and Artur Veedemaa-Vetemaa.
 Its form of geometric volumes is similar to the R. Mallet-Stevens' street in Paris, France.
 Soans' corner house had a shop, a lower roof terrace like the Le Corbusier roof gardens.
 In 2015 it turned into a real estate development project called Villa Soans, in which the house was renovated and 9 apartments created.